justboil/docs/customization/free.md

 ### Basic structure

 Aside menu is configured in `src/menu.js`.
-The basic structure is array of arrays with menu items.
+The basic structure is array of menu items.

 To make the link work, either `to` or `href` should be set.
 Icon is optional, but is recommended for first level items, and is not recommended for dropdown items.